Why do Silverback Gorillas fight?

 There are quite a number of reasons why mountain gorillas’ fight and this can be seen below:

 One of the common reasons for gorillas fighting is protecting their family from other lone silverbacks who are trying to get members from other gorilla groups to start up their own family.

 In gorilla groups the dominating silverback gorilla must always make decisions for the group and the other silverbacks cannot do anything.
 When there’s an urge for a silverback in a group dominated by his father or another silverback to live the group and form his own family a fight must occur before the silverback can snatch some family members to start up a family.

 Sometimes the cause of fights between silverback gorillas is the female mountain gorilla, a dominating gorilla can not allow other silverbacks to mate with the females in the group an attempt to do so always cause fights.
-Mountain gorillas can be trekked in Virunga national park in Congo, Bwindi impenetrable forest national park and mount Mgahinga national park in Uganda and Volcanoes national park in Rwanda.
+Mountain gorillas can be trekked in Virunga national park in Congo, Bwindi impenetrable forest national park and mount Mgahinga national park in Uganda and Volcanoes national park in Rwanda as well as the eastern lowland gorilla that can be tracked in Kahuzi Biega National park congo .
 The cost of trekking mountain gorillas will depend on the country you would love to trek this great apes from.

 Mountain gorillas are also mans closest relatives sharing about 98% DNA.
 They are beautiful to behold and tourists can also have higher chances of seeing various types of primates while trekking the endangered mountain gorillas.